nhonvo/nhonvo.github.io/src/content/blog/2025-09-06-solid-principles.md

 ---
-title: "SOLID Principles"
+title: "SOLID Principles in .NET"
-description: "Be ready to explain each principle with a practical, real-world C# code example."
+description: "Deep dive into the SOLID principles and how they help in writing maintainable and testable C# code."
-pubDate: "Sep 06 2025"
+pubDate: "9 6 2025"
 published: true
-tags: ["Software Design & Architecture"]
+tags:
+  [
+    ".NET",
+    "C#",
+    "SOLID",
+    "Design Patterns",
+    "Clean Code",
+    "Maintainability",
+    "Unit Testing",
+  ]
 ---

 ### Mind Map Summary